Available as a two-year program

 “We have hired many Loyalist graduates who work at Hastings-Quinte Paramedic Service in full-time and part-time positions.
 Loyalist’s high standards result in graduates entering the paramedic field as quality medics.”

 Loyalist is the only college in Ontario that offers a two-year Paramedic diploma through alternative delivery, through a combination of practical, clinical and classroom instruction.

-- Classes are held at the Bancroft campus on alternate weekends (Saturdays and Sundays).
+- Alternate Delivery classes are held on alternate weekends (Saturdays and Sundays).

 - Participate in live lectures through online delivery, weekday evenings and weekends on campus, and interact with professors and classmates from the comfort of your home.